Our Latest Deals

 Water play… When was the last time you spent a morning fishing, an afternoon snorkelling or had a cheeky surf without distraction?
 Rotto provides an array of water-based activities, made even more pleasurable by its crystal-clear water, abundance of marine life and stunning bays and beaches.Fisherfolk are in their element thanks to an abundance of fish including Cobbler, Flathead, Australian Herring, Tailor, School Whiting, Skipjack Trevally ("Skippy") and Sea Garfish.

-Biking… Riding a bike is so much more fun when there’s no cars to contend with.
+Biking… Riding a bike is so much more fun when there’s no private cars to contend with.
 Hire a bike or bring your favourite treadly to Rottnest and cycle to a different bay each day or do the full island tour at your leisure.
 It’s perfect for people who wouldn’t necessarily cycle at home but gain confidence on the island’s cycle-friendly paths.
 A fresh pie from the Bakery is a great reward after a day on the saddle!

 Sunrise and sunset… there’s not many places in the world can you watch both the sunrise and sunset over the ocean.

 Serenity … Does life get much better than sitting at the local pub with just the sound of the breeze whispering through the pine trees, watching boats bobbing on Thomsons Bay and sipping a frosty beer?
 Take your relaxation up a notch by visiting Karma Spa for a massage or head-to-toe treatment.

 Culture and history … We are steeped in cultural, indigenous, military and maritime history.
 Learn more by taking one of several walking or bus tours, spend some time in the Museum, and visit our restored heritage buildings.